3 Reasons Why Apps Fail 1

 Sadly the ‘days of yore’ when an app could be dropped on the app store and make a million dollars at the end of the month are well and truly over.

-“An app launched to the app store with no marketing push at all is set up for failure.”
+“An app launched to the app store with no marketing push is set up for failure.”

-I know that doesn’t seem very motivating, but I need to be honest with you.
-However, hope is definitely not lost.
-In fact, more people are becoming millionaires from the app store now than ever before.
+That doesn’t seem very motivating, but I must be honest.
+However, hope is not lost.
+More people are becoming millionaires from the app store now than ever before.

-The good news is that as we move further into the 21st Century, marketing your mobile app is about to become cheaper than chips… however, with this, you’ll need to get in quick.
+The good news is that as we move into the 21st Century, marketing your mobile app is about to become cheaper than chips… however, with this, you’ll need to get in quickly.

 For more on this topic: How To Get Found On The App Store.